matAlmeida/calculadora-macros/CONTRIBUTING.md

 ### Development

 Now that you're all set up, you're ready to edit the code.
 All code you write should not be dependent on the browser *or* Node.
-It should be able to run in all Javascript environments.
+It should be able to run in all Javascript environments, except what is inside the `server\` folder.

 1. Update files in the `src` folder
 2. During development you can use `npm run dev` for hot-reload, or `npm run devBuild`